Approx. Time Difference

 South African universities have extensive, established procedures for quality control of courses and for protecting the rights of students by ensuring that grading practices are fair and consistent.
 Additional information on this procedure is on the UCT website.

 The University of Cape Town does not use a US grading system.
 They have a recommended grade conversion; however, it does not have the full range of US grades with plus and minus.
 The UCEAP grade scale used for UCT awards the full range of grades with plus and minus.
 The UCT numerical grades are converted into UC letter grades by the UCEAP Academic Liaison Officer before they are reported to UCEAP and to your UC campus registrar.
+The specific grading scale is shared with current UCEAP students at the beginning of the program.

 See the UCT website for more information on exams